jyoungblood/lexxi/readme.md

 gulp dev
 ```

-this series of incantations will produce a reasonable express app that (obviously) uses gulp to handle tedious parts of the dev process. take a look at the tree structure and it will seem pretty obvious where all your application code goes.
+this series of incantations will produce a reasonably-assembled express app that (obviously) uses gulp to handle tedious parts of the development process. [take a look at the tree structure](https://github.com/hxgf/lexxi/tree/master/boilerplate) and it will seem pretty obvious where [all your application code goes](https://github.com/hxgf/lexxi/tree/master/boilerplate/app).

+you can then point your internet browser to http://localhost:3001. if all went well, you'll see our friend from the top of this readme file reaching out to hug a floating heart (or perhaps the concept of love itself?).

-i promise i'll tell you more about this system when the time is right. now is not that time. don't panic. ssshhhh.
+i promise i'll tell you more about this system when the time is right, but now is not that time.

+don't panic. ssshhhh. it will all be alright.